Rudolph A. Marcus

-Rudolph Arthur Marcus (born July 21, 1923) is a Canadian-born American chemist who received the 1992 Nobel Prize in Chemistry "for his contributions to the theory of electron transfer reactions in chemical systems".
+Rudolph Arthur Marcus (July 21, 1923 – July 16, 2026) was a Canadian-born American chemist who received the 1992 Nobel Prize in Chemistry "for his contributions to the theory of electron transfer reactions in chemical systems".
 Marcus theory, named after him, provides a thermodynamic and kinetic framework for describing one electron outer-sphere electron transfer.
-He is a professor at Caltech, Nanyang Technological University, Singapore and a member of the International Academy of Quantum Molecular Science.
+He was a professor at Caltech, Nanyang Technological University, Singapore and a member of the International Academy of Quantum Molecular Science.

 Education and early life

-Marcus was born in Montreal, Quebec, the son of Esther (born Cohen) and Myer Marcus.
+Rudolph Arthur Marcus was born in Montreal, Quebec, on July 21, 1923, the son of Esther (born Cohen) and Myer Marcus.
 His father was born in New York and his mother was born in England.
-His family background is from Ukmergė (Lithuania).
-He is Jewish and grew up mostly in a Jewish neighbourhood in Montreal but also spent some of his childhood in Detroit, United States.
+His family originated in Ukmergė, Lithuania, then part of Russia.
+He was Jewish and grew up mostly in a Jewish neighbourhood in Montreal but also spent some of his childhood in Detroit, United States.
 His interest in the sciences began at a young age.
 He excelled at mathematics at Baron Byng High School.
 He then studied at McGill University under Carl A. Winkler, who had studied under Cyril Hinshelwood at the University of Oxford.
 At McGill, Marcus took more math courses than an average chemistry student, which would later aid him in creating his theory on electron transfer.

 Marcus earned a B.Sc. in 1943 and a Ph.D. in 1946, both from McGill University.
 In 1958, he became a naturalized citizen of the United States.

 Career and research

 After graduating, in 1946, he took postdoctoral positions first at the National Research Council (Canada), followed by the University of North Carolina.
 He received his first faculty appointment at the Polytechnic Institute of Brooklyn.
 In 1952, at the University of North Carolina, he developed Rice–Ramsperger–Kassel–Marcus (RRKM) theory by combining the former RRK theory with the transition state theory.
 In 1964, he taught at the University of Illinois.
-His approach to solving a problem is to "go full tilt."
 Marcus moved to the California Institute of Technology in 1978.
+His approach to solving a problem was to "go full tilt" – he said echoing his interviewer in Veery Journal – pursuing the problem until he either reached an answer or decided it was time to put the problem aside for a while.

 Marcus theory of electron transfer

 Electron transfer is one of the simplest forms of a chemical reaction.
-It consists of one outer-sphere electron transfer between substances of the same atomic structure likewise to Marcus’s studies between divalent and trivalent iron ions.
+It consists of one outer-sphere electron transfer between substances of the same atomic structure likewise to Marcus's studies between divalent and trivalent iron ions.
 Electron transfer may be one of the most basic forms of chemical reaction but without it life cannot exist.
 Electron transfer is used in all respiratory functions as well as photosynthesis.
 In the process of oxidizing food molecules, two hydrogen ions, two electrons, and half an oxygen molecule react to make an exothermic reaction as well as a water molecule: